The 2021 Guide to Virtual Networking Events

 Types of Virtual Networking Events

-- Online networking events can be extremely effective in achieving business objectives while highlighting your brand.
-That said, the current event market is highly saturated and connecting with people online can be a challenge.
+Online networking events can be extremely effective in achieving business objectives while highlighting your brand.
+That said, the current event market is highly saturated, and connecting with people online can be a challenge.
 To stand out, your online event must be fresh and exciting.
 It also must create space and opportunity for your attendees to make important connections.

 - Teambuilding Activities that will Get People Talking.
 One way to connect people is to get them engaged in a fun, shared activity.
 Offer online cooking classes hosted by local celebrity chefs, cocktail classes, or even unique online fitness experiences.
 To ensure full participation, be sure to send custom packages containing what they need prior to the event.

 - Keynotes or Panel Discussions for the Win!
-Now is the optimal time to approach high-profile guests who might have more time on their hands than pre-pandemic.
+Now is the optimal time to approach high-profile guests who might have more time on their hands than they did pre-pandemic.
 Securing a big name will bring cache to your event, enabling you to generate interest with your intended audience.
 Ensure that your platform has interactive tools such as Q&A, event chat, polling, and hand-raising to encourage participants to engage and connect.

-How to Structure Your Networking Event
+How to Structure Your Virtual Networking Event

 When considering how to encourage attendance, you need to first define your event goals.
 What do you need to achieve?
 Then go on to think beyond the event itself and focus on the value it offers to your potential attendees.
 Make sure to clearly state the event theme and all the manners in which people will be able to connect, including opportunities for networking and conversation.
 Outline the ways in which the event will benefit attendees both in the short and long term.
 It’s always a good idea to subtly include your company’s value prop along with “hosted by”, your logo, and website in all your communications.
 Then once you know exactly who you want to attract, you can begin scouting out speakers and solidifying your event's details to ensure it resonates with your specific audience.